redhat-openstack/website/source/newsletter/2017/june.html.md

 community, share stories with colleagues, and learn about best practices in the real world.

-Later next week, on June 7 [OpenStack Days Budapest](http://openstackceeday.com/) will be held at the Nokia Skypark Office.
+Later this week, on June 7 [OpenStack Days Budapest](http://openstackceeday.com/) will be held at the Nokia Skypark Office.
 There will be
 [three tracks](http://openstackceeday.com/schedule) of OpenStack Content, and another opportunity to mingle with the community.